 These unpleasant events are occurring at a time when developing countries in the Sub-Saharan region adopted the United Nations Sustainable Development Goals (SDGs), which, among others, call on nations—poor or rich—to promote prosperity while protecting the environment and tackling climate change.

 In 2015, all United Nations member states adopted the SDGs as a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030.

-However, Malawi seems to be grappling with the natural disasters, mainly floods, with more resources being channeled towards post-disaster activities.
+However, countries in the SADC region seem to be grappling with natural disasters, mainly floods, with more resources being channelled towards post-disaster activities.